techidaily/site-facebook/source/_posts/facebook-adapts-to-the-changes-from-ios-145-update.md

 ![iphone girl hand](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/iphone-hand.jpg)

- Before ATT was implemented, a survey from the[Post IDFA-Alliance](https://noidfanoproblem.com/app-marketers/almost-2-in-5-consumers-say-theyll-provide-idfa-access/) found that 38.5% of users would allow app tracking in iOS 14.
+ Before ATT was implemented, a survey from the [Post IDFA-Alliance](https://noidfanoproblem.com/app-marketers/almost-2-in-5-consumers-say-theyll-provide-idfa-access/) found that 38.5% of users would allow app tracking in iOS 14.

- It now appears that this number was highly optimistic as[data shows that in the US only 4% of users allow app tracking](https://www.makeuseof.com/iphone-users-opting-out-of-tracking/) , with a slightly higher 12% figure worldwide.
+ It now appears that this number was highly optimistic as [data shows that in the US only 4% of users allow app tracking](https://www.makeuseof.com/iphone-users-opting-out-of-tracking/) , with a slightly higher 12% figure worldwide.

 ## What Does This All Mean for Facebook?